4d/docs/website/translated_docs/es/ORDA/ordaClasses.md

 ![](assets/en/ORDA/classORDA2.png)

 To create an ORDA class file, you just need to double-click on the corresponding predefined class in the Explorer.
 4D creates the class file and add the `extends` code.
-For example, for an Entity class:
+Por ejemplo, para una clase Entity:

 ```
 Class extends Entity
 ```

-Once a class is defined, its name is no longer dimmed in the Explorer.
+Una vez definida una clase, su nombre ya no aparece atenuado en el Explorador.

 ### Editar las clases